KatherineMichel/church-website-and-marketing-on-a-budget/new_website.md

 # New Website

 The church website is very reasonably priced.
 The design has a clean, modern, minimalistic look, with a lightweight, responsive layout that adapts well from desktop to mobile.
 The user experience (UI) is intuitive.
-For more info about the selection process, go to [Website Options](website_options.md).

 New website home page: [www.prettyprairieumc.org](www.prettyprairieumc.org)<br>